What is Fuch's dystrophy?

-The cornea is like the windshield to the eye.
-However it is not plastic or glass, but rather, living tissue.
-One can think of the cornea like an onion in that it has several layers.
-The innermost layer is a pump layer called endothelium which is constantly pumping out excess water so that the cornea can remain clear.
-Once these pumps fail, either due to aging, previous eye surgeries or in diseases such as Fuch’s dystrophy, the cornea will become cloudy.
-As a result, vision may drop, the patient may experience excessive glare, and in severe cases, the eye may experience pain.
+The cornea is a living tissue that has several layers.
+The innermost layer is a pump layer (called endothelium) which is constantly pumping out excess water so that the cornea can remain clear.
+Fuch's dystrophy is a disease that causes these pumps to fail.
+As a result, the cornea will become cloudy, vision may drop, the patient may experience excessive glare, and in severe cases, eye pain.

 When the patient begins to have these symptoms, our board certified, fellowship trained corneal surgeons at the Northwell Health Department of Ophthalmology will begin to evaluate our patients for potential corneal surgery.
 Options for corneal transplantation include the following:

-For selective patients who have not had previous vitrectomy and who have Fuch’s dystrophy, DMEK may be performed to selectively ONLY replace Descemet’s membrane.
-This procedure is the latest advance in endothelial keratoplasty performed by Dr. Carolyn Shih and is an attempt to obtain even better vision at a faster pace than DSAEK patients.
+For selective patients who have not had previous vitrectomy and who have Fuch’s dystrophy, DMEK may be performed to selectively only replace Descemet’s membrane.
+This procedure is the latest advance in endothelial keratoplasty and is an attempt to obtain even better vision at a faster pace than DSAEK patients.
 However, it may require more postoperative care than for those patients who undergo DSAEK.
-For both DSAEK and DMEK, the patient must lay supine on their back for a day or two unless eating or going to the bathroom in order for their new transplants to adhere and begin to clear.
+For both DSAEK and DMEK, the patient must lay on their back for a day or two unless eating or going to the bathroom in order for their new transplants to adhere and begin to clear.